Berries, Pins, & Copper Tees

 Back to strawberry-picking.
 I suspect my sisters and I spent more and more time in Simcoe either at my aunt and uncle’s home or at my Grandmother’s farm some 7 miles west of the town owing to my mother’s illness in the mid-1950s and her eventual death in 1957 (see, my very first blog, in 2018, At Stake re my mom).
 Thus, some late Spring or early Summer in that time period, my Uncle decided it would be a good idea for Richard and I to earn money and launched us into strawberry picking…

 I have no pictures of me or us picking berries but this lightly-tinted one reminds me poignantly of my experience harvesting my favourite fruit.
-Simply put, I hated it; the disturbed wince-look on the boy’s face could easily be mine.
+Simply put, I hated it – the job, not the fruit itself.
+The disturbed wince-look on the boy’s face could easily be mine.
 I can still feel the papyrus-like texture of the wooden, quart-size, boxes, like these ones stacked upside down…

 Happily, I think, my criminal-like strawberry adventures did not transfer into other jobs.
 While living in Exeter, Ontario in the late 1950s (amusingly, renting a house in Simcoe Street), one of my boyhood friends, Billy Farquhar’s father owned a bowling alley, Exeter Lanes, if memory serves.
 This current image of the facility does seem like the front of the lanes, very much as I remember it in terms of its size, the counter-areas etc…